WickedSmoke/grouse/README.md

 Building
 ========

-Most of the third party code is not part of this repository so a copy of the ChartGeany/3rdparty directory from [chartgeany-6.1.5.tar.gz](https://sourceforge.net/projects/chart-geany/files/6.0/chartgeany-6.1.5.tar.gz/download) must be be obtained.
+Some of the third party code is not part of this repository so a copy of the ChartGeany/3rdparty directory from [chartgeany-6.1.5.tar.gz](https://sourceforge.net/projects/chart-geany/files/6.0/chartgeany-6.1.5.tar.gz/download) must be be obtained.
+The following three directories must be copied into
+3rdparty:

+    segvcatch
+    sqlite3
+    x86dis

 After that use *qmake; make*.